BruceWind/OperatingImageBypassJavaHeap/README.md

 ------------------

 The size of physical memory **RAM** has been increasing for a decade; the limitation of the Java heap exists, though.
-Furthermore, the camera is improved, and the images that we need to operate keep increasing.
+Furthermore, the camera is improved, and the size of the images that we need to operate keeps increasing.
 By the way, even though some brands or companies produce phones whose **xmx** has been modified, the limitation on those devices are still insufficient for immensely large images.

 It is a fact that Android's JVMs such as **Dalvik** and **ART** accord with JVM standards.
 So that the Android JVM has a configuration with **xmx**.